Moral Re-Armament: Global spread

 In the 1950s and 1960s, MRA's work expanded across the globe.
 Buchman was a pioneer in multi-faith initiatives.
 As he said, "MRA is the good road of an ideology inspired by God upon which all can unite.
-Catholic, Jew and Protestant, Hindu, Muslim, Buddhist and Confucianist – all find they can change, where needed, and they can travel along this good road together.".
+Catholic, Jew and Protestant, Hindu, Muslim, Buddhist and Confucianist – all find they can change, where needed, and they can travel along this good road together."

-These ideas appealed to many in the African and Asian countries which were then moving towards independence from colonial rule.
+These ideas appealed to many in African and Asian countries, which were then moving towards independence from colonial rule.
 Leaders of these independence struggles have paid tribute to MRA for helping to bring about unity between groups in conflict, and for helping to ease the transition to independence.
-In 1956 King Mohammed V of Morocco sent a message to Buchman: "I thank you for all you have done for Morocco in the course of these last testing years.
+In 1956, King Mohammed V of Morocco sent a message to Buchman: "I thank you for all you have done for Morocco in the course of these last testing years.
 Moral Re-Armament must become for us Muslims as much an incentive as it is for you Christians and for all nations."
-In 1953, Kim Beazley Sr. the future Minister for Education in Australia, joined the movement following a visit to Switzerland.
-For him, "the need to uphold truth and reconciliation, and abjure expediency and acrimony, became ever more imperative.
-In 1960 Archbishop Makarios and Dr Kucuk, President and Vice-President of Cyprus, jointly sent the first flag of independent Cyprus to Frank Buchman at Caux in recognition of MRA's help.
+In 1960, Archbishop Makarios and Fazıl Küçük, President and vice-president of Cyprus, sent the first flag of Cyprus to Buchman, at Caux, in recognition of MRA's help in gaining the country independence.

-In Japan several conservative leaders of the 1950s were active in the movement, allowing them to make contact with likeminded leaders in Europe and the US.
-Yasuhiro Nakasone, Ichiro Hatoyama, and Nobusuke Kishi, were all involved in the movement.
+In 2001, the MRA movement changed its name to Initiatives of Change (IofC).

 Criticism

+Buchman and the MRA faced criticism for his views on Hitler, Nazism, and fascism.

-MRA was regularly attacked in the 1950s by the Radio Moscow Overseas Service.
-In November 1952 it said, "Moral Re-Armament supplants the inevitable class war by the 'permanent struggle between good and evil'," and "has the power to attract radical revolutionary minds."
+In 1951, the Catholic Church ordered its members not to join the MRA because it supported the heresy of illuminism.
+The organization was criticized by Radio Moscow Overseas Service for its anticommunist ideals, in November 1952 saying, "Moral Re-Armament supplants the inevitable class war by the 'permanent struggle between good and evil'," and "has the power to attract radical revolutionary minds."

-The Catholic theologian John Hardon claimed that the movement's political ideas were naïve, since they appeared to assume that moral awakening would solve "social problems that have vexed humanity since the dawn of history".
-Other Catholics took a different view.
-In 1993 Cardinal Franz Koenig, Archbishop of Vienna, wrote that "Buchman was a turning-point in the history of the modern world through his ideas."

-The actress Glenn Close, whose parents were part of the movement, has described it as a cult.